Mirjana Lučić-Baroni: 2015–16

 In 2015, Lučić-Baroni had a second consecutive finish in the top 100 of the WTA rankings, ending the season ranked No. 67.
-Her best performance was reaching the semifinals of Quebec City.
+Her best performance was reaching the semifinals in Québec City, losing to sixth seed and eventual champion Annika Beck in three sets.

-In 2016, she reached the final of the Strasbourg event, where she lost in straight sets to Caroline Garcia.
+In 2016, she reached the final at the Internationaux de Strasbourg, where she lost in straight sets to 10th seed Caroline Garcia.